gazebosim/gz-sim/CONTRIBUTING.md

 * **Provide specific examples to demonstrate the steps.** Include links to files or projects, or copy/pasteable snippets, which you use in those examples.
 * **Describe the behavior you observed after following the steps** and point out what exactly is the problem with that behavior.
 * **Explain which behavior you expected to see instead and why**.
 * **Include screenshots and animated GIFs** which show you following the described steps and clearly demonstrate the problem.
-You can use [this tool](https://www.cockos.com/licecap/) to record GIFs on macOS and Windows, and [Silent Cast](https://github.com/colinkeenan/silentcast) or [Byzanz](https://github.com/GNOME/byzanz) or [Peek](https://github.com/phw/peek) on Linux.
-GIFs and videos are limited to <= 1MB on Bitbucket.
-You can also upload media to other hosting services and include a link on the issue.
+See [Creating GIFs](#markdown-header-creating-gifs) for GIF creation utilities.
 * **If the problem wasn't triggered by a specific action**, describe what you were doing before the problem happened and share more information using the guidelines below.

 Provide more context by answering these questions: